What is Sora 2: Complete Technical Guide (2025)

 Current Strengths

-Through systematic testing, we've identified consistent performance areas:
+Through systematic Sora AI testing, we've identified consistent performance areas:

 • Character Animation: Single-character movements in simple environments maintain consistency.
-Walking, talking, and basic gestures remain stable across 10-15 second segments.
+Sora walking, talking, and basic gestures remain stable across 10-15 second segments.

-• Style Transfer: The model effectively maintains artistic styles throughout videos.
+• Style Transfer: Sora effectively maintains artistic styles throughout videos.
 Anime, photorealistic, and painted aesthetics remain consistent when properly prompted.

 Documented Limitations